ddev/ddev/docs/users/developer-tools.md

 <h1>Using Developer Tools with ddev</h1>

 ## Developer Tools Included in the Container
 We have included several useful developer tools in our containers.
+Run `ddev describe` to see the project information and services available for your project and how to access them.

 ### Command-line Tools
 - MySQL Client (mysql) - Command-line interface for interacting with MySQL.